TheCabbageBaggage/adritian/content/experience/austria.md

 In my role as head of the production optimization and maintenance management group, I advance current application-oriented research topics to enable sustainable and digital transformation in maintenance.
-The thematic cornerstones are
+The thematic cornerstones are:

 - Artificial Intelligence in maintenance through the use of predictive maintenance models and chatbots